OPEC meeting tomorrow…Will it increase its production again

 while others believe that the current circumstances necessitate them to continue to support prices.

-Both the United Arab Emirates and Russia have invested in increasing their production capacity during last period.
+Both the United Arab Emirates and Russia have invested in increasing their production capacity during the last period.

 This means that they want even indirectly to increase production again.